gspetro-NOAA/ufs-mrweather-app/docs/UsersGuide/source/quickstart.rst

 - ``WORKFLOW`` is the workflow and can be set as ``ufs-mrweather`` or ``ufs-mrweather_wo_post``.
 The ``ufs-mrweather`` includes both pre- and post-processing steps, while ``ufs-mrweather_wo_post`` includes only pre-processing step.
-In the current version of the MR Weather App, the pre-processing step need to be run to generate initial conditions for the UFS Weather Model.
+In the current version of the MRW App, the pre-processing step need to be run to generate initial conditions for the UFS Weather Model.

 - ``PROJECT`` is the project or account code needed to run batch jobs.
 You